kzwkt/Blogit/InterView/C++/Interview/C++Interview.md

 The #include statement is basically like a copy/paste operation.
 The compiler will "replace" the #include line with the actual contents of the file you're including when it compiles the file.

+> in .h files we say that these functions just exists without implement them. other files include just .h files and they just need to know those functions exists withous knowing about their implemantation.

 ###  What is the difference between .h/.cpp/.hpp/.cc/etc

 All files are fundamentally the same in that they're all text files, however different kinds of files should have different extensions: